odziem/nasa-deno/README.md

 ## Installation

 1. Ensure you have Deno installed: https://deno.land/
-2. In the terminal, run: `./scripts/run.sh`
+2. In the terminal, run: `deno run -A Drakefile.ts start`

 ## Development

-1. Install denon: `deno install -Af --unstable https://deno.land/x/denon/denon.ts`
+1. Install denon: `deno run -A Drakefile.ts denon-install`
-2. In the terminal, run: `denon`
+2. In the terminal, run: `deno run -A Drakefile.ts denon`

 ## Docker Compose